Landau-Ginzburg/Calabi-Yau correspondence for quintic three-folds via symplectic transformations: LG/CY-correspondence for the quintic three-fold

 \paragraph{The symplectic vector spaces.} We define the vector space $\Vcal_{\W}$ and its symplectic form $\Omega_{\W}$.

 The elements of the vector space $\Vcal_{\W}$ are the Laurent series with values in a state space $H_{\W}$

-In $\RW$ theory the state space is normally the entire space $\Hcal_{\RW}(W)$; however, as already mentioned, the only nonvanishing invariants of $\RW$ theory occur for the even-degree entries of $\Hcal_{\RW}(W)$ (see \eqref{eq:Ramvanish}).
-Therefore, in view of the computation of the $\RW$ potential we can restrict to the even-degree part with nondegenerate inner product $(\ \,, \ )_{\RW}$ (see \eqref{eq:FJRWparing} and recall from Example \ref{exa:localindicesforWG} that the only element of odd degree is $J^0$).
+In $\RW$ theory the state space is normally the entire space $\Hcal_{\RW}(W)$; however, as already mentioned, we can focus on even-degree entries of $\Hcal_{\RW}(W)$ and $H^*(X_W;\CC)$ (see Remark \eqref{rem:eveninsertions}).
+Therefore, in view of the computation of the $\RW$ potential we can restrict to the even-degree part with nondegenerate inner product $(\ \,, \ )_{\RW}$ (recall from equation \eqref{eq:localindicesforWG} that the only element of odd degree are those of $\Hcal_{J^0}$).
 Similarly, in $\GW$ theory, the state space $H_{\W}$ will be the even degree cohomology ring of the variety $X_W$, which is generated by the hyperplane section $H$:

 with a natural nondegenerate inner product induced by Poincar\'e duality; we denote it by $(\ , \ )_{\GW}$.
 We express the basis of $H_{\W}$ as $\Phi_0,\dots, \Phi_3$ and the dual basis $\Phi^0,\dots, \Phi^3$ as